StreetStrider/command-promise/README.md

 All chunks are concatenated in one flat array, options objects are merged in one as well.

+If you have hardcoded data just pass strings.
+If you have variative data then pass arrays, no need in joining elements or manipulating with `.apply`.
+If all of your data is hardcoded, look at [Command.Simple](#simple-command).

 ## examples
 ```javascript
 Command('ls', '-lA', { cwd: '/tmp' }).then(...);